 I use Capton© tape around all the components around the crystal to protect them from the heat from my SMD heat gun.
-A magnifying glass or microscope helps, because the components are really tiny.
+A magnifying glass or microscope helps because the parts are tiny.

 Here’s how the Odroid C2 PCB looks like without the heatsink.
 To remove the heatsink, just press down on the two tabs and squeeze the pins together on the other side.

-Here’s a closeup of the area we are interested in.
+Here’s a closeup of the area of the clock circuit.

-So when the crystal and associated components are removed, it should look something like this.
+After removing the components, it should look something like this.
 The crystal and C159, C160 and R107 are also removed.

 Next up, let’s connect the clock generator board to the Odroid C2 board.
 Try to use thin wires which makes it easier to fit the heatsink back again without a problem.

-And here’s the experimental setup as it runs until I find a fitting enclosure.
+And here’s the experimental setup as it runs until I find a suitable enclosure.

 On my first prototype of the SI5351C Clock Generator card, I didn’t get the interrupt pin out from the IC.
 The board you can download here, has the line connected.
-So if the external reference should fail and the interrupt pin goes high, hopefully I can switch over to the onboard oscillator quick enough so the Odroid C2 board doesn’t hang.
-Still waiting on the new version of the PCB design from China to test that.
+So if the external reference should fail and the interrupt pin goes high, hopefully, I can switch over to the onboard oscillator quick enough, so the Odroid C2 board doesn’t hang.
+Still waiting for the new version of the PCB design from China to test that.

 So, what’s the result then?

 Well, I’ve been fiddling around and testing with different options.
-When leaving the Kernel Consumer turned on, I get extremely low values on the loopback statistics from NTP, but the NTPD daemon constantly updates the board frequency, so it’s not as good as just polling the PPS signal every 16 seconds in NTP.
-Here’s how the loopback statistics looks like.
+When leaving the Kernel Consumer turned on, I get very low values on the loopback statistics from NTP, but the NTPD daemon continually updates the board frequency, so it’s not as useful as just polling the PPS signal every 16 seconds in NTP.
+Here’s how the loopback statistics look.

 And this is when I have four machines on 1Gbit Ethernet, having a sh*tload of stress tests topping out at 22000 requests per second on the Odroid C2!
-The processor was utilising 22% of CPU load.
-So if you have clients using the normal once every 64 of 1024 seconds, it can handle a couple of hundres of thousand clients or more.
+The processor was utilizing 22% of CPU load.
+So if you have clients using the regular connection time of once every 64 or 1024 seconds, it can easily handle a couple of hundreds of thousand clients or more.